haelmj/Tkinter-Practice/YoutubeDownloader/README.md

 # YouDownload

-Simple GUI youtube downloader.
+A Simple GUI YouTube downloader for downloading YouTube videos and Playlists.

 ## Status

+- Application is functional and can currently be used
+- Patches and Bug fixes:
-+ In development
+  - In development